Censorship in Iran

-Censorship was ranked among the world's most extreme in 2020.
-Reporters Without Borders ranked Iran 173 out of 180 countries in the World Press Freedom Index, which ranks countries from 1 to 180 based on the level of freedom of the press.
+In Iran, censorship was ranked among the world's most extreme in 2024.
+Reporters Without Borders ranked Iran 176 out of 180 countries in the World Press Freedom Index, which ranks countries based on the level of freedom of the press.

 Reporters Without Borders described Iran as “one of the world’s five biggest prisons for media personnel" in the 40 years since the revolution.
 In the Freedom House Index, Iran scored low on political rights and civil liberties and has been classified as 'not free.'

 Iran has strict regulations when it comes to internet censorship.
-The Iranian government and the Islamic Revolutionary Guard Corps persistently block social media, such as Facebook and Twitter, as well as many popular websites such as Blogger, HBO, YouTube, and Netflix.
-Despite the state-wide ban, some Iranian politicians use social networks to communicate with their followers, including Twitter and Facebook.
+The Iranian government and the Islamic Revolutionary Guard Corps persistently block social media such as Facebook, Twitter and Instagram along with many popular websites such as Blogger, HBO, YouTube, and Netflix.
+Despite the state-wide ban, some Iranian politicians use social networks, including Twitter and Facebook, to communicate with their followers.

-Internet censorship in Iran and the NIN function similarly to the Great Firewall of China.
-Stricter monitoring and the National Information Network (NIN) were unveiled during the 2019 Iranian protests.
+Internet censorship in Iran functions similarly to the Great Firewall of China.
+Stricter monitoring and the National Information Network (NIN) was used during the 2019 Iranian protests.
 These restrictions made it more difficult for videos of unrest in Iran to be posted or viewed on social media.